bax082024/PacketSniffer/README.md

 The author is not responsible for any misuse of this tool.
 Please ensure you have proper authorization before using this tool to capture network traffic.**

+Feel free to contribute or modify the project!

 ## Features

 - Start Packet Sniffing: Capture packets on selected network interfaces.